rhombusgg/rhombus/docs/docs/discord.md

 It is recommended that you set `bot_token` and `client_secret` with their environment variables `RHOMBUS__DISCORD__BOT_TOKEN` and `RHOMBUS__DISCORD__CLIENT_SECRET` respectively.

+## Top 10 Role

+The top 10 role is a Discord role that is given to the players in the top 10 teams in each division.
+For example, this role can be used to give access to channel where the top 10 teams can post high quality memes.

 ## Generative AI

 This feature exists not because it is useful, but because it is funny.
 For example, if an author does not feel like creating a response to a ticket, or if the person creating the ticket clearly used AI, then the author can use AI to generate a response.